Sullivan Expedition: Background

-When the Revolutionary War began, British officials, as well as the colonial Continental Congress, sought the allegiance (or at least the neutrality) of the Iroquois Confederacy, also known as the Six Nations.
-The Iroquois eventually divided over what course to pursue.
+When the Revolutionary War began, British officials, as well as the colonial Continental Congress, sought the allegiance (or at least the neutrality) of the Haudenosaunee Confederacy, also known as the Six Nations.
+The Haudenosaunee eventually divided over what course to pursue.
 Most Senecas, Cayugas, Onondagas, and Mohawks chose to ally themselves with the British.
 Most Oneidas and Tuscaroras joined the American revolutionaries, thanks in part to the influence of Presbyterian missionary Samuel Kirkland.
-For the Iroquois, the American Revolution became a civil war.

-The Iroquois homeland lay on the frontier between the Province of Quebec and the provinces of New York and Pennsylvania.
-Following the October 1777 surrender of British General John Burgoyne's forces after the Battles of Saratoga, Loyalists and their Iroquois allies began raiding American frontier settlements, as well as the villages of the Oneida.
+The Haudenosaunee homeland lay on the frontier between the Province of Quebec and the provinces of New York and Pennsylvania.
+Following the October 1777 surrender of British General John Burgoyne's forces after the Battles of Saratoga, Loyalists and their Haudenosaunee allies began raiding American frontier settlements, as well as the villages of the Oneida.
 From a base at Fort Niagara, men such as Loyalist commander Major John Butler, Mohawk military leader Joseph Brant, and Seneca war chiefs Sayenqueraghta and Cornplanter led the joint British-Indigenous raids.